 A cash flow statement provides a snapshot of the cash moving in and out of your business over a particular period of time.
 This document shows you the cash you’re taking in (from sales, investments, etc.) and how much you’re sending out (expenses, payroll, rent, etc.).
 It gives you a sense of your business’s liquidity, in other words, its ability to meet imminent financial obligations.

 The cash flow statement provides excellent insight into your business’a health at a particular moment.

 But the cash flow statement does more than that.
 Like an EKG, it can detect future problems as well as current ones.
 Irregularities might not prove hazardous in the present moment, but they can become destructive in the long run.
 A blip on your cash flow statement that seems out of sync with previous trends might foretell a pending setback for your business.

-That’s why cash flow statements are so critical.
-They enable you to ensure your business has the cash on hand to meet its immediate expenses, and they empower you to prepare for your long-term cash needs.
-With a full accounting of how much cash you have and where your cash is coming from, you can invest in your business’ future without compromising its present operational viability.
+That’s why learning how to prepare a cash flow statement is so critical.
+It enables you to ensure your business has the cash on hand to meet its immediate expenses, and they empower you to prepare for your long-term cash needs.
+With a full accounting of how much cash you have and where your cash is coming from, you can invest in your business’s future without compromising its present operational viability.

 Now that you understand the value of the cash flow statement, you need to know its components and how to put together yours.